Prevent or treat mould

 If you suspect you have mould growing (or waiting to grow) it is important to treat it quickly and thoroughly.

-To deal with mould, follow these 5 steps.
+To deal with mould, follow the 5 steps below:

 Take care working in areas where mould is present—particularly when handling items affected by active mould or where you suspect that is the case.